handrews4/CI_PP1_SH/README.md

 Features

-Navigation Bar not needed as only 1 page.
+Navigation Bar to navigate between sections.
 #Sutton Hoo           Top  Treasures  History  Visit

 links to all sections for easy navigation